car251290/Movie-app/README.md

 Let’s recap what happens in this example:

-We call root.render() with the <Welcome name="Sara" /> element.
-React calls the Welcome component with {name: 'Sara'} as the props.
-Our Welcome component returns a <h1>Hello, Sara</h1> element as the result.
-React DOM efficiently updates the DOM to match

 React elements are immutable.
 Once you create an element, you can’t change its children or attributes.
 An element is like a single frame in a movie: it represents the UI at a certain point in time.